SurajVishwakarma333/MQTT-AndroidStudio/README.md

             QoS = 0

-- `When click Publish from MQTT websocket client with correct topic (“event”), you will see the “YEAHH!!!” on you mobile app`
+- `When click Publish from MQTT websocket client with correct topic (“topictesting”), you will see the “hello siwi from suraj !!!!” on you mobile app`

 - `Now click on publish to display the message in android app.`